ahnafahmedjarif/Loop_AI/README.md

 # Loop_AI
-This is a ai project
+This is an ai project